acli/Macbook_misc/README.md

 [smc(8)](https://github.com/hholtmann/smcFanControl/tree/master/smc-command)
 that gets and sets the fan speed (by twiddling F0Tg and FS!).
 It only knows about the first fan, if your Mac has more than one.

+This is the second of the three to be written and has been based on information gathered from a number of web pages.
+There is, however, probably one insight: that (x >> 2)/64.0 is really the same thing as x/256.0;
+in other words, the integer part of the temperature reading is just the MSB of the 16-bit word, the fractional part being just the LSB divided by 256.

 mrtg-getinfo-sensors
 --------------------